-Adventurers moving fast with small-liter packs choose this supremely efficient shelter for the freedom to travel unencumbered.
-These adventurers are driven to trade the comfort of a tent, for the luxury of a lighter, smaller load on their backs or in their haul bags.
+Adventurers moving fast with low-volume packs choose this supremely efficient shelter for the freedom to travel unencumbered.
+These adventurers are driven to trade the comfort of a tent for the luxury of a lighter, smaller load on their backs or in their haul bags.
 Their mindset is on successfully completing an objective, rather than lounging at camp.

 Traditionally, alpine and big-wall climbers relied on bivy sacks for hunkering down during multi-night objectives in technical terrain, where sleeping ledges are too cramped for a tent.

 But these days, bikepackers, fastpackers, thru-hikers, and minimalist solo adventurers choose bivies to shed every possible gram while maintaining an element of weather protection.

 Why choose a bivy sack over a tent?

 Under the right conditions, bivies equal freedom.
 They enhance your connection to the outside world and they demand a true adherence to the minimalist mindset, which is an achievement all its own.
 Here’s why a bivy may be your ultimate ally on big mountain endeavors.

 The most pared-down of bivies weigh just a few grams.
 MSR’s Pro Bivy, engineered to meet the needs of professional alpinists and serious adventurers, weighs just 283 g (10 oz).
 Even lighter still, MSR’s E-Bivy weighs a mere 170 grams (6 oz.), perfect for tossing in a pack lid as an emergency shelter on everything from all-day hikes to backcountry ski tours.